Sylvorus/drpierre/README.md

-Chrome/Chromium extension that does maths/physics for you you're welcome
+Chromium extension that does maths/physics for you

 Can auto-enter answers except for multi-input answers (don't be lazy)